 It can be very helpful to bring a friend or family member to the assessment, although this is not mandatory.
 They can often help answer questions the psychiatrist has, which you may not be sure about.
 It’s useful if this person knew you as a child.

 Whilst this assessment process might seem daunting for some, our psychiatrists have years of experience of carrying out these assessments and fully understand how difficult it can be.
 They will do their best to put you at ease.

-You can read more about support techniques for autistic spectrum disorders – we are able to organise these for you if you wish.
+You can read more about support techniques for Autism spectrum disorders – we are able to organise these for you if you wish.

-Co-morbidities such as anxiety, depression and OCD are common in those with autism – research has found that people with autism are more likely to suffer with these conditions than those who do not have autism.
+Co-morbidities such as ADHD, anxiety, depression and OCD are common in those with Autism – research has found that people with Autism are more likely to suffer with these conditions than those who do not have Autism.

 As communicating feelings and reaching out for help is often difficult for those with Autism, seeking help for these disorders can be very challenging and many go without support.
 Getting a diagnosis of Autism is therefore really important.

 Many people say that whilst receiving a diagnosis is far from easy, they feel huge relief and are better able to move on with their future.
 Receiving a diagnosis can also help friends and family have a greater understanding of why their loved ones behave the way they do.